bm13563/bm13563_docker_flask_postgres_template/README.md

 This repo is a template containing:

-1. A Flask API configured to run in a docker container.
+- A Flask API configured to run in a docker container.
 This contains
-  a. a database manager
+  - a database manager
-  b. linting
+  - linting
-  c. logging
+  - logging
-2. A Postgres instance configured to run in a docker container.
+- A Postgres instance configured to run in a docker container.
 This contains
-  a. migration tooling
+  - migration tooling
-  b. functionality for setting up test data in a local database
+  - functionality for setting up test data in a local database

 ## Dependencies